thestandardmodelofromagna/coding-challenge-399/README.md

 ### Optional bonus challenges

 !
 Use the enable1 word list for the optional bonus challenges.

+Hint: successive challenges may share some code with previous ones.

 1. microspectrophotometries is the only word with a letter sum of 317.
 Find the only word with a letter sum of 319.
 2. How many words have an odd letter sum?
 3. There are 1921 words with a letter sum of 100, making it the second most common letter sum.
 What letter sum is most common, and how many words have it?